stonewalljones/hfyEbook/README.md

         * latex:
             Emits a TEX file with the name [title].tex.
-The format is optimized for processing with xelatex, but pdflatex can be used.
-If a Patreon link is included in the cover XHTML file, it is automatically extracted and added to the cover page and thus also included in generated PDFs.
+The format is optimized for processing with lualatex, but xelatex can be used.

         * html:
             Emits a HTML file in the root directory with the name [title].html.
 The